(Most recent update: December 1, 2022)

 After acceptance to the program, students will be notified by the BSME North American Office with updates, requirements, and travel recommendations.
 Participation in an online pre-departure orientation is required for each student.
 As part of this orientation, you will receive updated COVID related policies and travel considerations.

-While in the shared spaces of their apartment, flatmates are expected to be masked and follow social distancing protocols to limit possible transmission of COVID-19.
-It is the responsibility of the students to properly clean and sanitize shared spaces to further limit transmission of COVID-19.
+While in the shared spaces of their apartment, we expect the students to act responsibly to limit possible transmission of COVID-19.
 Students who have been identified as close-contacts of positive COVID-19 cases will be required to isolate and participate in classes remotely until they test negative for COVID-19.

 All BSME apartments and quarantine hotels have reliable Wi-Fi that will allow for remote participation in programming if required.

 Students embark in personal travel at their own risk and expense.
 Considerations before travel should include the potential for increased risk of exposure to COVID-19 because of travel, the risk of being denied entry/return into a country, and the financial and academic consequences of being stuck in another country during COVID-19.
 Prior to any travel, students are required to inform the Student Coordinator and provide contact information (cell phone, email, Facebook, etc.) where they will be accessible for the duration of travel.